vinal2/Text-Based-Plants-vs-Zombies/README.md

 - As a user, I want to be able to have plants die when hit enough by zombies
 - As a user, I want to be able to create a level of zombies
 - As a user, I want to be able to beat said level to win

+*To Do List*
+- make gui (later on)
+- be able to read in a level file to know when to spawn zombies (by round)
+- change constructors